zwave-js/node-zwave-js/docs/development/config-files.md

 	},
 	"2": {
 		"label": "Label for group #2",
-		"description": "A description what group #2 does", // optional "maxNodes": 1, // SHOULD be 1 for the lifeline, some devices support more nodes "isLifeline": true, // Whether this is the Lifeline group.
+		"description": "A description what group #2 does", // optional, only add this if it adds additional value "maxNodes": 1, // SHOULD be 1 for the lifeline, some devices support more nodes "isLifeline": true, // Whether this is the Lifeline group.
 SHOULD exist exactly once, some nodes require more groups to report everything
 		"noEndpoint": true, // Whether node id associations must be used for this group, even if the device supports endpoint associations, (optional)